vivek1570/RealEstate-Webapp/notes.md

 inside a form the button have a property of submit itself so it behaves as like a submitting in nature

+in tailwind css trucate a para only can do by using one line , but using the tailwind css clamp library we can have it in more than two lines